davestaxcp/CounterpartyTimeline2023/DeveloperTimeline2023.md

 ---

-IndieSquare Wallet - May 3, 2015 to ?
+IndieSquare Wallet - May 3, 2015 to (Mid to late 2019)

-IndieSquare Wallet was the first mobile wallet of its kind to allow for the buying and selling, sending and receiving, of cryptocurrency using the counterparty protocol.
+IndieSquare Wallet was the first mobile wallet of its kind to allow for the buying/selling/sending/receiving of cryptocurrency tokens using the Counterparty protocol.

-This open-source wallet was built atop of the bitcoin blockchain and offered smartphone users the ability to send and receive tokens in the Counterparty decentralized exchange with client-side encryption; as well as the ability to issue their own tokens with its value in a users' local currency.
-The wallet was also built with mainstream conveniences in mind, such as push notifications, touch id authorization and even Counterparty Improvement Proposal upgrades like the sweep function.
+This open-source wallet was built atop of the bitcoin blockchain and offered smartphone users the ability to send and receive Bitcoin/Tokens and use the Counterparty decentralized exchange with client-side encryption.
+This wallet also offered the ability to issue their own tokens and display fiat values in a users' local currency.
+The wallet was built with mainstream conveniences in mind, such as push notifications, touch id authorization and even contemporary updates to Counterparty at the time like the sweep function.

-This wallet was also historically used in the Sarutobi game as well as the Takara project, but was discontinued in ?.
+This wallet was also historically used in the Sarutobi game as well as the Takara project, but was discontinued in late 2019.
+While the company and its resources ran into hard times in 2018, this wallet was very significant to the Counterparty ecosystem and definitely historically notable.

 https://github.com/IndieSquare/indiesquare-wallet